Ibuprofen/hydrocodone (By mouth)

-Vicoprofen, Reprexain, IbudoneThere may be other brand names for this medicine.
+Ibudone, Reprexain, Vicoprofen, Xylon 10There may be other brand names for this medicine.

 How to Use This Medicine:

-- Your doctor will tell you how much of this medicine to use and how often.
-Do not use more medicine or use it more often than your doctor tells you to.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.

 - This medicine should come with a Medication Guide.
-Read and follow these instructions carefully.
-Ask your doctor or pharmacist if you have any questions.
-Ask your pharmacist for the Medication Guide if you do not have one.
+Ask your pharmacist for a copy if you do not have one.

-- Drink plenty of fluids to help avoid constipation.
+- Drink plenty of liquids to help avoid constipation.

-- If you miss a dose or forget to use your medicine, use it as soon as you can.
-If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
-Do not use extra medicine to make up for a missed dose.
+- Missed dose: Take a dose as soon as you remember.
+If it is almost time for your next dose, wait until then and take a regular dose.
+Do not take extra medicine to make up for a missed dose.